Updated: Jun 7

-The material used depends on the use defined.
+The material used depends on the defined method usage.
 Some common metal-based materials are:

 Silicon bronze - used in marine environments and are highly corrosion resistant.

-Zinc coated steel - Zinc is great against copper corrosion and act as a sacrificial shell.
+Zinc coated steel - Zinc is great against copper corrosion and acts as a sacrificial shell.
 The Zinc material will rust before the metal underneath.

 Brass - Soft metal and suitable for woodwork

-Steel screws will generally have been treated with an oil coating to increase their shelf life, this however, will not act as an effective corrosion protection.
+Steel screws will generally have been treated with an oil coating to increase their shelf life, this, however, will not act as effective corrosion protection.
 On the other hand, Stainless Steel, Brass, and non-metallic screws have sufficient corrosion protection in normal applications.

 The most common finishes or coatings are;